- FOREST

 Buffer zones – a haven

-Buffer zones, the areas that lie between a forest and water, serve many important functions in the landscape.
+Buffer zones, area that lie between a forest and water, serve many important functions in the landscape.
 They are retained when we harvest and provide a haven for both flora and fauna, offering shade and coolness for those species that appreciate it.

 We never harvest all the way to the edge of a watercourse – we leave a buffer zone with trees.
 The trees, other vegetation and the undisturbed soil in the buffer zone reduce the leakage of nutrients and pollutants, and prevent sludge from reaching the water.
 It also protects the trees’ root systems from erosion.